nycdotnet/advent-of-code-2022/README.md

 OK definitely the complexity here is still on the parser side, though wow it got a lot more complex today.
 The challenge was to design a system to interpret the results of basic file system commands (like `ls`, `cd`, etc) to build out a file system hierarchy and then identify a subfolder with at least a certain amount of files.
 Taking it a bit at a time it worked out ok.
 I started without using an array of the input data and just tried to use a raw Enumerator, but gave up as I was having to keep track of if it was done or not all over.
 The array allocation was small for this use case, so I didn't look back.
 I may check out a raw enumerator later with a wrapper for "IsComplete" possibly in the future to compare the allocations.

 Total runtime Day 1 - Day 7 is 40.1ms with CTRL+F5.

+### Day 8:

+For some reason I really struggled with this one and it was mostly a series of off-by-one errors.
+My implementation returned the correct result for the example input but was wrong and bombed on the real one.
+I did a bunch of mental step-throughs and flopped around, but it wasn't until I made some better test cases that I figured out the issue and got it right.
+Part 2 was fairly quick by comparison.
+It goes to show that TDD can really be helpful for getting the implementation right.
+I fell behind this day.

+### Day 9:

+This one was a simulation of rope physics.
+The main trick with part 2 was that the rope was longer.
+I was able to refactor the implementation of part 1 to call the implementation of part 2 and just say that the rope was 2 units long.
+This was a pretty cool one I think, and for some reason the implementation was rather easy (generally speaking) even though it sounded fairly intimidating.

+### Day 10:

+This required simulation of a CPU with a fixed clock and corresponding CRT, and it included a Youtube video link to a "racing the beam" thing describing how the Atari 2600 worked - very cool.
+I was able to get to it fairly straight-forwardly.
+The main source of bugs I had (twice!) was forgetting that the `%` operator has high precedence and I needed to use parentheses more.